shihabhasan0161/AI-Chatbot/README.md

 This project demonstrates a modern full-stack architecture for building AI-powered applications.
 It serves as:
 - A **learning resource** for developers interested in integrating OpenAI APIs with Spring Boot and React
 - A **production-ready foundation** for building custom chatbot applications
-- A **best-practices example** for handling user API credentials securely on the client side
+- A **best-practices example** for handling user API credentials securely on the client side (localstorage)
 - A **template** for extending with additional AI features and integrations

 ---